 Policyholders should be compensated reasonably and in a timely manner for claims resulting from auto accidents.
 Auto insurance should provide adequate coverage at a reasonable cost.

-Insurance companies should not be allowed to cancel auto insurance policies or raise rates on the basis of age alone.
+Insurance companies should not be allowed to cancel auto insurance policies or raise rates based on age alone.
 Failing to renew is a form of cancellation under this policy.

 States should avoid enacting a “choice” automobile insurance law (which allows consumers to choose between no-fault coverage and traditional liability coverage) that would lower benefits or result in insufficient protection.